AustinSpears/Arkanoid-JS/README.md

 # ArkanoidJS
-Developing this game as a way to learn the ins and outs of JavaScript
+Developing this game as a way to learn the ins and outs of JavaScript.

 ---